Giuseppe Dal Ben Ski Jumping Arena: History

 In the mid-1930s, a ski jump was built on the Rolle Pass at an altitude of 1984 m above sea level, in the ski area between Predazzo and San Martino di Castrozza.
 At the time, the ski jump was managed by the local ski clubs of Val di Fiemme (G.S.
 Fiamme Gialle di Predazzo and U.S. Dolomitica).
 The Fiamme Gialle ski jump at Rolle Pass was modernised in 1973 and until the end of the 1980s it was approved by the International Ski Federation FIS as a K65 ski jump.
 Between 1979 and 1987 it also hosted competitions of the Alpen Cup and European Cup.
 After the construction of the new ski jump K65 in Stalimen in 1984, followed by the other jumps in 1989, the Rolle Pass ski jump was abandoned.

 After the FIS Nordic World Ski Championships 1991 were awarded by the international committee meeting in Istanbul in 1988, the Predazzo jumping stadium was inaugurated in 1989.
 The cost of the construction of the sports facility, considered avant-garde at the time, was 14.5 billion lire, entirely financed by the Autonomous Province of Trento.

 The Predazzo Arena hosted the ski jumping and Nordic combined competitions of the 1991 Nordic World Ski Championships, where Franci Petek was the last athlete to win a medal for Yugoslavia shortly before his country fell to the tragedy of war; in the same competition, Jens Weißflog was the first German athlete to win an individual medal for Germany after the reunification of East and West Germany.

 The 2003 Nordic World Ski Championships were subsequently held there and again in 2013, as well as numerous stages of the Nordic Combined World Cup and Ski Jumping World Cup.
 In 2013 it hosted the competitions of the 2013 Winter Universiade.

 In 2016, a K10 ski jump was added and the K20 and K30 ski jumps were renovated, all with new plastic covers.
 After 12 years of neglect, the K60 (HS66), one of the most important trampolines for developing young jumpers towards the K95, was also rebuilt in 2019.

+In preparation for the 2026 Olympics, work began in the fall of 2022 to upgrade the facility at a cost of approximately €36 million.
+This includes the modernization of the two main ski jumps, the upgrading of the lighting system, renovation of the stands, construction of a new judges' tower, and installation of an inclined elevator to replace the old chairlift.
+From February 7 to 16, the ski jumping competitions will be held, while from February 11 to 19, the Nordic combined jumping events will take place, with the facility named Predazzo Ski Jumping Stadium for the event.